Coopersmith Career Consulting | Evaluated Learning Experience

 Upon completion of this course, students will be able to: discuss the role of financial reporting and its relationship to other disciplines, including economics, finance, operations, and strategy; interpret, test, and evaluate financial statements; examine and interpret financial reporting issues relating to revenues, current and operating assets, investments, liabilities, and shareholders’ equity; and apply fundamental concepts and principles of financial reporting to investigate basic as well as new and different business transactions.

-IFRS and Government Entities is designed expand the students knowledge the financial reporting process and financial statements from a user's perspective.
+IFRS (International Financial Reporting Standards) and Government Entities is designed expand the students knowledge the financial reporting process and financial statements from a user's perspective.
 The course focuses on fundamental accounting concepts and principles.
-Students will learn how the economic transactions of a firm are reported in the financial statements and related disclosures.
-The goal of the course is to provide students with a set of skills that can be used to read and analyze financial statements and to prepare students for other financial accounting and reporting courses.
+Students learn how the economic transactions of a firm are reported in the financial statements and related disclosures.
+The goal of the course is to provide students with a set of skills that can be used to read and analyze financial statements and to prepare them for other financial accounting and reporting courses.